MedusaRE/Medusa/README.md

                             Project
         libxparse         - an executable parser maintained by the Medusa Project
+        london            - a subproject of the Medusa Project to create a native, free (libre) Integrated Development
+                            Environment (IDE)
         medusa_submodules - Git submodules for components maintained by the Medusa Project (not currently in this repo, but in case some components are moved outside of this